 Food in Singapore

-As an Asian cuisine capital, there is something for everyone, especially keen foodies, in Singapore.
+A hub of Asian cuisine, there is something for everyone in Singapore, especially keen foodies.
 Satay, chilli crab and fish-head curry are traditional Singaporean dishes worth trying.
-For expats wanting something more familiar, there are plenty of Western restaurants on the island, including Italian, Mexican and American-style cuisine, as well as Western fast-food chains.
+For expats wanting something more familiar, there are plenty of Western restaurants on the island too, including Italian, Mexican and American-style eateries, as well as Western fast-food chains.

 Alternatively, it's well worth trying out hawker centres – food courts where vendors sell various local speciality dishes.
 Food at hawker centres is affordable, quick and often utterly delicious.
 Malls also usually have food and beverage establishments.
 Take note: if ever coming across a packet of tissues on a table at a hawker centre, that means the table has been choped, or reserved.
 Look for an empty table somewhere else.